elShambler/beingMas_blog/content/post/2014Rut_RaceReport.md

 into their waiting list.
 My thought process was something like - "If I sign up, maybe it'll give me motivation to train for it next year when I actually get in."
 So I signed up.

 As I started running more on the trails, I was also nursing a knee injury that the doctors told me I needed surgery for.
 I actually went as far as scheduling the surgery.
 However, after running more on the trails, and doing cross-training with picking up crossfit, my knee actually started feeling better.
 I canceled the surgery.
+This came with a bit of a cost, since I was being tender with my knee, I was not running very much.

 #### Training
 ![I made it off the wait list!](/images/2014Rut/EmailConfirmation.jpg)